 I’ll be honest.
-My boat has a changing room and I have contemplated taking it out so the compartment can be used as additional storage.
-I prefer to wear a swim suit onto the boat, so there is no need to change.
+My pontoon has a changing room and I have contemplated taking it out so the compartment can be used as additional storage.
+I prefer to wear a swimsuit onto the boat, so there is no need to change.
 Further, you wouldn’t catch me pooping behind a thin curtain on a boat full of people.
 I’d rather make a run to shore.

-Having said that, adding a changing room to a pontoon boat is a simple project if your boat is laid out for it, and even if not, there are simple options for “potty rooms.”
+Having said that, adding a changing room or a privacy partition to a pontoon boat is a simple project if your boat is laid out for it, and even if not, there are simple options for “potty rooms.”

 If you don’t want to go through the expense and hassle of building a changing room into your pontoon boat, then a collapsible pop-up is the perfect solution.